soumyadeepsp/CodeKerdos-FullStackBatchNotes/JavaScript/Introduction to JavaScript.md

 6. + - it helps us to convert just a string into an integer.
 +"42" = 42
 +"abc" = NaN

+Undefined with any arithmetic operation with a number always results in NaN.
+5 + undefined = NaN
+5 - undefined = NaN
+5 * undefined = NaN
+5 / undefined = NaN